 Advertisement

-The company, which was acquired from Qurate Retail Group by investment firm Regent L.P. in May 2023, has not made a formal announcement of the closure, but several Zulily employees have commented on the news on LinkedIn, including Zulily Recruiting Manager Erin Hanson, who confirmed that “Zulily is unfortunately closing its doors in the upcoming months.”
+The company, which was acquired from Qurate Retail Group by investment firm Regent L.P. in May 2023, didn’t immediately make a formal announcement of the closure, but several Zulily employees have commented on the news on LinkedIn, including Zulily Recruiting Manager Erin Hanson, who confirmed that “Zulily is unfortunately closing its doors in the upcoming months.”

 Over the weekend, GeekWire reported that the Zulily website featured the message “All sales are final during Zulily’s going-out-of-business sale,” but that message has since been replaced with a banner reading, “Final sale.
 All items must go.”